cybercolombia/cybercolombia.github.io/_pages/quantum/members.md

     title: "Dr. Esteban Hernández"
     excerpt: |
       Dr. Esteban Hernández is a Computer Engineer and holds a Ph.D. in Engineering with a specialization in High-Performance Computing (HPC).
 He also holds a Master’s degree in HPC, a postgraduate specialization in Applied Mathematics, and an additional specialization in Software Design for Networks.
 With over 23 years of professional experience, Dr. Hernández has held key roles at Amazon Web Services, Mercado Libre, and several startups, working in areas such as Computer Vision, Artificial Intelligence, and Numerical Simulation.
       He is the founding member of CyberColombia, an interdisciplinary community dedicated to advancing HPC, AI, and Scientific Computing across Colombia and the wider Latin American region.
 During 2025 he served as the Executive Director of SCALAC – the Advanced Computing System for Latin America and the Caribbean – which led initiatives to develop and promote HPC capacity across the region.
-Currently lead the Colombian Quantum Alliance.
+He currently leads the Colombian Quantum Alliance.
       Dr. Hernández is also co-author of the book “Parallel Heterogeneous Computing for Accelerating Weather Forecasting”, and he actively advises organizations on accelerating compute-intensive workloads, including several Numerical Weather Prediction (NWP) models in high-performance environments.
       [LinkedIn](https://www.linkedin.com/in/hpccol/)

   - image_path: /assets/images/quantum/members/JhonDarioMedina.png
     title: "Jhon Dario Medina"
     excerpt: |
-      Engineer Jhon Dario Medina is a Systems Engineer with 42 years of professional experience most of them working for EPM -  Empresas Públicas de Medellín - (“The best company of the Colombia Country during the XX Century”, Portafolio award), from where he retired in October 2024.
+      Jhon Dario Medina is a Systems Engineer with 42 years of professional experience, most of it at Empresas Públicas de Medellín (EPM), from which he retired in October 2024.
-      During his last years with EPM, Engineer Medina worked in the IT Strategy and Architecture area, helping to implement de major enterprise packages such as CRM and in the adoption of Microsoft Azure cloud computing, being the principal architect of the “Azure Integration Services” platform, wich has specialized cloud tools for integration and interoperability between systems.
+      During his final years at EPM, he worked in IT Strategy and Architecture, contributing to the implementation of enterprise systems, including CRM, and the adoption of Microsoft Azure cloud computing.
+He served as principal architect of the Azure Integration Services platform, which provides tools for integration and interoperability between systems.
       At EPM, he was the first leader of the quantum computing research group until the time of his retirement and has continued in this field of research.
-      Currently, he teaches an introductory course on quantum computing aimed at large companies, and the first of his clients in this course was EPM itself.
+      He currently teaches an introductory quantum computing course for large organisations; EPM was its first client.
-      One of the research fields is dedicated to Microsoft’s strategy in Quantum Computing and its quantum software platforms, such as Microsoft Quantum Development Kit -MKDK.
+      One of his research interests concerns Microsoft’s strategy in Quantum Computing and its quantum software platforms, including the Microsoft Quantum Development Kit (QDK).

       He has also been a university professor and an entrepreneur in the field of software package development, mainly for the garment sector.
       [LinkedIn](https://www.linkedin.com/in/jhon-dario-medina-rios-6590a696/)